Huegoxaga/notes/os/redis.md

 ## Redis CLI

 - It can be used to access the database.
+- Run `redis-server` to start the Redis server
 - Run `redis-cli` to start the Redis CLI prompt.
 - `ping` returns `pong` if the redis server is running.
 - `flushall` will delete all records